lawrennd/old_talks/_uq/includes/emukit-experimental-design.md

 $$
 where $\mu(\inputVector^*)$ and $\sigma^2(\inputVector^*)$ have a closed form solution as we've seen in the earlier lectures (see also @Rasmussen:book06).}

 \notes{Note that Gaussian processes are also characterized by hyperparameters, for example in the exponentiated quadratic case we have $\paramVector = \left\{ \alpha, \ell, \dataStd^2 \right\}$ for the scale of the covariance, the lengthscale and the noise variance.
-Here, for simplicitly we will keep these hyperparameters fixed.
+Here, for simplicity we will keep these hyperparameters fixed.
 However, we will usually either optimize or sample these hyperparameters using the marginal loglikelihood of the GP.

-In this module we've focussed on Gaussian processes, but we could also use any other model that returns a mean $\mu(\inputVector)$ and variance $\sigma^2(\inputVector)$ on an arbitrary input points $\inputVector$ such as Bayesian neural networks or random forests.
+In this module we've focussed on Gaussian processes, but we could also use any other model that returns a mean $\mu(\inputVector)$ and variance $\sigma^2(\inputVector)$ on arbitrary input points $\inputVector$ such as Bayesian neural networks or random forests.
 In Emukit these different models can also be used by defining a new `ModelWrapper`.

 Here we're going to wrap a GPy model.}